ni/niveristand-communications-bus-template/Docs/User Guide.md

 ## Creating a New Custom Device

-A utility for creating a new custom device from the template is located in this repo at `Source/Template Generator`.
+A utility for creating a new custom device from the template is located in this repo in the `Template Generator` directory.
 To generate a new custom device:

-1. Open the VI at `Source/Template Generator/Template Tool/Clone Template Main.vi`.
+1. Open the VI at `Template Generator/Template Tool/Clone Template Main.vi`.
 2. Follow the instructions on the VI's front panel to set the custom device name and output LabVIEW project location.
 3. Navigate to the **Destination Directory** provided in the VI and explore the custom device project.